RishiKothari2610/E-Commerce-Site/README.md

 This is a simple e-commerce site built with React and Redux.
 It allows users to browse products, add them to the cart, and view the cart.
+In this I have created 2 pages.
+One page is for product list and another page is for cart which means which products have been added to the cart.

 In the project directory, you can run: